 Occupational safety and health records or other supporting documentation to demonstrate the safety of the technology during commercial operation;

+Information on the duration of the warranty period (no less than 12 months) and service support to be provided

 Templates

 The tables below are templates for technical data and specifications required of the bidder for their technical offer.
 If there is not enough space, information could be attached in one or more separate sheets.
 If certain data are not available or applicable to the technology, the bidder should include an explanation.
 Do not attach marketing literature unless it directly relates to a question.